 One of the things no cat owner ever wants to hear is “Get rid of the cat.”
 And yet they hear it for any number of reasons:

-- When the cat breaks expensive stuff or wreaks the house
+- When the cat breaks expensive stuff or wreaks havoc on the house

 - The cat gets very ill and requires expensive treatment

 - A baby is on the way and the “caring” relatives” don’t want the cat to make the baby sick